Home

 Tessimal (Base 24, 16, 1,0000)

-Coming in at fourth place, these last few bases are the ones I actually like.
+Coming in at third place, these last few bases are the ones I actually like.
 Tessimal is very similar to decimal, in that it's not great on its own but becomes great using its predecessor.
 Tessimal piggy backs off of triquinary to become usable.
 It has good thirds and fifths.
 And obviously, is very good with the powers of two.
 One half is <0.8>, one quarter is <0.4>, one eighth is <0.2>, and of course one tesseth is <0.1>.
 Because it's a square base, it has few cyclic numbers.
 I think it has none but I wasn't able to find info.
+Also, because it's two more than biseptimal, it's okay with sevens too.
+Not as good as base 10 with sevens of course, but passable.
+If you really like/need to use powers of two, this is the base for you.
+That's why we use two tessimal digits to compress bytes into human readable numbers!

 I can't not address the size of this base though.
 Being the biggest on the list, it is quite big.
 But this base cheats by being a power of two.
 You can think of every digit as four bits, and then it doesn't feel as large anymore.
 Adding to this, it does do one seventh as <0.249>, but once you realize that it's just 0.'001 in binary it becomes really easy to calculate.
 Great base.